 Leadership Skills for Denham Springs Youth

-At the end of the week, the youth from Luke 10:27 traveled to St. Augustine, Florida to conduct a sister CCBK for STAHY.
-Unfortunately, STAHY has closed, but we are hopeful that a new sister CCBK can exist in the future.
+At the end of the week, the youth from Luke 10:27 traveled to St. Augustine, Florida to conduct a sister Camp Kindness for STAHY.
+Unfortunately, STAHY has closed, but we are hopeful that a new sister Camp Kindness can exist in the future.

-In the past there has been a $25 fee to cover the cost of the banquet and materials.
-Donations to CCBK made it possible for us to offer scholarships to cover the $25 fee that participants pay so that our program will reach children from all socioeconomic backgrounds.
+In the past there has been a $25 fee to cover the costs of the camp we offer.
+Donations to Camp Kindness made it possible for us to offer scholarships to cover the $25 fee that participants pay so that our program will reach children from all socioeconomic backgrounds.